pivotal/docs-tap/install.md

 1. Create `tap-gui-values.yaml` using the following example code, replacing all `<PLACEHOLDERS>` with your relevant values.
-The meanings of some placeholders are explained below this example.
+The meanings of some placeholders are explained in this example:

     ```yaml
     namespace: tap-gui